microsoft/FluidFramework/packages/framework/aqueduct/README.md

 The [`DataObject`](./src/data-objects/dataObject.ts) class extends [`PureDataObject`](####PureDataObject) and provides the following additional functionality:

-- A `root` SharedDirectory that makes creating and storing Distributed Data Structures and Objects easy.
+- A `root` SharedDirectory that makes creating and storing distributed data structures and objects easy.
-- Scheduled Task routing that makes it easier to use the Scheduler Fluid object
+- Scheduled task routing that makes it easier to use the Scheduler Fluid object
-- Blob Storage implementation that makes it easier to store and retrieve blobs.
+- Blob storage implementation that makes it easier to store and retrieve blobs.

 > Note: Most developers will want to use the `DataObject` as their base class to extend.